 Transformational learning happens when your student not only learns something new but puts it into action.
 You want them to experience this (especially when it comes to health), and so does Will.
 As he says, “I strongly believe that students need to experience a healthy lifestyle rather than merely reading about it—that’s why I do what I do.”
 Will is passionate about fitness education and well-versed in using digital learning platforms to help students make healthy living an ongoing lifestyle.
 He’s thrilled to have the chance to do this work with your student.

 Will holds a B.A. in Physical Education from the University of North Carolina Wilmington and an M.A. in Instructional Technology from North Carolina State University.
-He lives in Wendell, N.C. with his wife, daughter, and their beloved dog, Hawkins.
+He lives in Wendell, N.C. with his wife, two daughters (Lorelei & Vivienne), and their beloved dog, Hawkins.
 Will is an avid marathon runner and enjoys almost all other sports, playing guitar, and volunteering in and around his community.

 Social Studies & Humanities Mentor